dcchambers/dotfiles/README.md

 ## Usage

 - I would recommend using symlinks to 'place' these dotfiles in your home directory `~`.
-  - Clone this directory
+  - Use the included `create-symlinks.sh` script.
-  - `ln -sv /path/to/a/dotfile ~` will create a symlink to your home directory, where most programs expect dotfiles to be.
+  - Or `ln -sv /path/to/a/dotfile ~` will create a symlink to your home directory, where most programs expect dotfiles to be.

 ## Categories